 According to the CDC, social distancing is:

-- Remaining out of places where groups of people congregate, such as bars, restaurants, food courts and gyms
+- Remaining out of places where groups of people gather, such as bars, restaurants, food courts and gyms

 - Avoiding social gatherings in groups of more than 10 people

-Isolation and quarantine help protect the public by preventing exposure to people who have or may have a contagious disease, the CDC says.
+If physical or social distancing is on one end of the spectrum, quarantine is in the middle, and isolation is on the other end.
+All three help to protect the public by preventing exposure to people who have or may have a contagious disease, the CDC says.

 Short-term, isolation can be the healthier choice, to prevent the spread of infection.
 But, “over time, human beings need to be interconnected,” said Sanford Health licensed psychologist Jon Ulven, Ph.D.

-He suggests that people plan to maintain contact with others via mobile devices, Skype, FaceTime, or any other digital platforms.
+He suggests that people plan to maintain contact with others via phone calls, social media, video chats or any other digital platforms.

 “Discuss the plan for staying in touch,” he said.